 You have to have an online presence

-Buyers’ behaviours have changed over the years and the current situation with the Coronavirus is only going to push them more in this direction.
-What we mean by this is that the buying trend has been moving more towards online networking for a while now.
+Buyers’ behaviours have changed over the years and the buying trend has been moving more towards online networking for a while now.

 As social media has given everyone unprecedented access to information, this has resulted in buyers going online to filter out unsuitable clients and contact potential clients for their services (albeit, later on in the buying process).
 According to the Hinge Research Institute, which surveyed over 1000 buyers of professional services, they found that buyers will use 3.2 methods when checking out potential suppliers: